 But it is Landesbank Baden-Württemberg (LBBW), a mid-sized universal bank which serves companies, retail and institutional customers, and savings banks, that has made the biggest improvement among the German - as well as European - lenders.
-It increased its brand value by 113% and leapt 111 positions in the overall ranking to reach the 209th spot, earning it a and other barriers to effective use of data analytics place in both the percentage and rank climbers' ta- will be a challenge that banking brands must overbles.
+It increased its brand value by 113% and leapt 111 positions in the place in both the percentage and rank climbers' ta- will be a challenge that banking brands must overbles.